UVicRocketry/Xenia1-Flight-Computer/src/tests/readme.md

 Tests will be pass/fail.
 A test will be determined as a pass or fail if data is read and written correctly.
 The test writer will pass arguments into a function and use assert keyword to determine if the function outputted as desired.

-This approach allows for rigorous testing of functions with a variety of inputs
+This approach allows for rigorous testing of functions with a variety of inputs. test_01.py is an example that should be looked at when writing other tests.

+The path is currently appending to src so that gpioReader.py can be accessed, but a function will be written in order to make the path work on multiple devices.